 The National Carillon was a gift from the British Government to Australia in 1963 to commemorate the fiftieth jubilee of Canberra's founding as the National Capital.
 The heritage values of the National Carillon are recognised through its inclusion on the Commonwealth Heritage List (CHL).
-Designed by architects Cameron Chisholm and Nichol, the Carillon is a 50-metre-tall, free-standing reinforced concrete tower within which a musical instrument of 55 bronze bells is hung stationary in a steel frame.
+Designed by architects Cameron Chisholm and Nichol, the Carillon is a 50-metre-tall, free-standing reinforced concrete tower within which a musical instrument of 57 bronze bells is hung stationary in a steel frame.
 The bells are played from a keyboard known as a clavier.
-The National Carillon is located on Aspen Island, the largest of three islands situated within the Central Basin of Lake Burley Griffin.
-Aspen Island itself is not individually included in the CHL, but is situated within the broader listing for the Parliament House Vista.
+The National Carillon is on Aspen Island, the largest of three islands in the Central Basin of Lake Burley Griffin.
+Aspen Island itself is not individually included in the CHL, but is within the broader listing for the Parliament House Vista.

 The National Capital Authority (NCA) commissioned GML Heritage Pty Ltd (GML) to review and prepare an update of the 2011 Heritage Management Plan (HMP) for the National Carillon and Aspen Island.
-In accordance with Section 341X of the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth) (EPBC Act), management plans for Commonwealth heritage places must be reviewed at least every five years.
+In accordance with Section 341X of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (the EPBC Act), management plans for Commonwealth heritage places must be reviewed at least every five years.

-This HMP has been prepared in accordance with the EPBC Act ensuring compliance with Schedules 7A and 7B of the Regulations for management plans for Commonwealth Heritage places.
+This HMP has been prepared in accordance with the EPBC Act and complies with Schedules 7A and 7B of the Environment Protection and Biodiversity Conservation Regulations 2000 (the EPBC Regulations) in relation to management plans and principles for Commonwealth Heritage places.

-As heritage values evolve and change over time, this HMP includes a revised assessment to confirm the presence of the Commonwealth Heritage values and identify any changes.
+Because heritage values evolve and change over time, this HMP includes a revised assessment to confirm the presence of the Commonwealth Heritage values and identify any changes.
 An assessment of potential natural heritage values has also been undertaken in relation to Aspen Island.

-This report confirms and verifies the Commonwealth Heritage values of the National Carillon against the following criteria: (d) characteristic values and (e) aesthetic characteristics.
+This report confirms and verifies the Commonwealth Heritage values of the National Carillon against criteria (d) characteristic values, and (e) aesthetic characteristics as defined in the EPBC Regulations.